FaaSr/FaaSr-tutorial/README.md

 # Configure Rstudio to use GitHub Token

-Within Rstudio, configure the environment to use your GitHub account (replace with your username and email)
+Within Rstudio, configure the environment to use your GitHub account (replace with your username and email).
+Input this into the console:

 ```
 usethis::use_git_config(user.name = "YOUR_GITHUB_USERNAME", user.email = "YOUR_GITHUB_EMAIL")
 ```

-Now set your GitHub token as a credential for use with Rstudio - paste your token to the pop-up window that opens with this command:
+Now set your GitHub token as a credential for use with Rstudio - paste your token to the pop-up window that opens with this command pasted into the console:

 ```
 credentials::set_github_pat()